Canon 5D Mark III vs Leica SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The SL is a recent model that features in the current product line-up of Leica.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark III and the Leica SL?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.